FrancesCoronel/personal-website-v3/_posts/2014-09-22-limbo-review.md

 The graphics are pretty much what got to me.
-Those spider legs without the rest of the body (initially anyhow), the boys with spears in their hands which made me recall how strange the book “*Lord of the Flies*” was for me, the turret machine guns, that `HOTEL` sign - they all looked so ominous, so macabre, so depressing.
+Those spider legs without the rest of the body (initially anyhow), the boys with spears in their hands which made me recall how strange the book "*Lord of the Flies*" was for me, the turret machine guns, that `HOTEL` sign - they all looked so ominous, so macabre, so depressing.
 I liked how the blood itself wasn’t even red and glaring, it was just black liquid.
 And how